TarzanTheMan/Personal/Image Classification Project/README.md

 # KERAS DOG BREED CLASSIFICATION
 This project was completed as a final for an Applications class during my Masters of Data Analytics program at UTSA under Dr. David Han.
-The purpose of this project is to analyze 120 imbalanced dog breeds and create a neural network capabale of accurately classifying the images via imported .jpg files.
+The purpose of this project is to analyze 120 imbalanced dog breeds and create a neural network capabale of accurately classifying the imported .jpg files.

 ## DATA
 The data for this project can be downloaded from here: https://www.kaggle.com/c/dog-breed-identification/data </br>